Who is this for?

 Consider completing these throughout the program:

-βοΈ Common procedures written up as numbered sequences of steps
+βοΈ Common procedures written up as numbered sequences of steps - Document your most important processes so others can follow them

 Next up: HR systems & hiring